katarzynawietecha/quiz/README.md

 **Basic informations**

-This quiz is a test of professional predisposition (in Polish).
-The test will help you discover your strongest types of intelligence.
+What's your real dream you didn't know about?
+This quiz will help you discover it!
+The quiz contains some questions about opinions on different topics and life situations (in Polish).
+At the end of the test the user discovers his hidden dream.

 **Inspiration**

-My quiz is based on test published on website of general secondary school in Węgorzewo.
-This knowledge may be a valuable suggestion especially for young people.
-The user will learn what kind of work environments and occupations suit him best.
+Why did i choose that topic?
+Just for fun!

 **License**